-Germany’s largest inner city palace and one of the leading interior design museums in Europe showcases a number of very interesting exhibits:
+Featuring a range of architectural styles influenced by the Gothic, Renaissance, Baroque, Rococo and Neo-Classical periods, it is Germany’s largest inner city palace and one of the leading interior design museums in Europe, showcasing a number of very interesting exhibits:

-- The Herkulessaal that is today used for concerts
+- The Herkulessaal (Hercules Hall) that is today used for concerts

-- The Hofgarten that is over 400 years old
+- The Hofgarten which is over 400 years old

-- The treasury (Schatzkammer) that houses the state coin collection
+- The Treasury (Schatzkammer) which houses the state coin collection

 April – 19th October from 9 a.m. to 6 p.m. (last admission 5 p.m.)